swank-rats/docs/in/image-processing/image-processing.md

 We figured out that there were several reasons for this.
 Two main problems were directly located in our implementation.
 We had some unneeded thread synchronization code and we also cloned each frame, which is not necessary since the used data structure ([OpenCV Mat](http://docs.opencv.org/modules/core/doc/basic_structures.html#mat)) provides reference counting.
 So a copy of a Mat object will not result in copying the whole image.
 Both instances will share the matrix, which represents the image.

-Next we figured out that we send about 80 - 90 kb per frame.
+Next we figured out that we send about 80 - 90 kB per frame.
 We solved the problem by decreasing the quality of the image we send.
 OpenCV provides the possibility to change the quality very easily during converting a Mat object into a vector of bytes.
-So we could decrease the size per frame to about 10 to 18 kb by setting the quality to 30 % or the original image.
+So we could decrease the size per frame to about 10 to 18 kB by setting the quality to 30 % or the original image.

 With this few changes we could decrease the delay to about 20 ms, which is acceptable.